-In a previous blog post, I wrote an article on how to talk to your customers when you don't really have any.
+In a previous blog post, I wrote an article on how to talk to your customers when you don't have any.

-Since then, we have gotten much better at talking to our users.
-We now spend about 15+ hours a week talking to our users.
-Doing this gives us an amazing understanding of how they are editing videos and most importantly a good idea on how to build a great product for them.
+Since then, we have gotten much better at talking to our users as our site has grown.
+We now spend about 15+ hours a week talking to our users, thats a lot of chatting right?

-There is a lot of advice online that just says "Talk to your users", but to action this simple task is much harder than it sounds.
-If you are unsure why you should even bother talking to your users, you should check out this video of Jeff Bezos shot back in 1999 or this post from YC on talking to users
+Before we start, If you are unsure why you should even bother talking to your users, you should check out this video of Jeff Bezos shot back in 1999 - Jeff knows his shit.

 Here are the three things that have helped us unlock over 15 hours of conversations with our users every single week.

-Make it easy
+Make it easy for everyone